 At Valuentum, we task ourselves with a tall order.
 While most investment newsletters compare themselves to a market benchmark, we go one step further.
-We want to deliver positive returns to you, our subscriber, year after year, in addition to outperforming the market benchmark.
+We want to deliver positive returns to you, our member, year after year, in addition to outperforming the market benchmark.

 Consistent with our investment methodology, the Valuentum Buying Index, our best ideas may span investing disciplines, market capitalizations and asset classes in order to maximize the return while minimizing the risk of the portfolio.

 Since inception, the performance of the Best Ideas portfolio has been nothing short of fantastic, and our subscribers and clients have followed along and tracked our every move.
 Very few newsletters apply a time-tested (yet innovative) process, embrace transparency, and put your interests first.
 We can proudly say that we are among the few.

 Click here to become a member and receive the next edition of the monthly Best Ideas Newsletter in your inbox and gain access to all premium commentary on our site.